austinschoolofgamedesign/hub-world/articles/202002040940-dependencyCharts.md

 > **NOTE**: I started to recreate Rees' chart as a Petri Net, but it became unwieldy quickly.
 > The benefits of using a vanilla Petri Net in this case are negligible.
+> It looked essentially the same, but had twice the number of nodes.
-> Petri Nets could help model inventory, or multiple concurrent players maybe.
+> Petri Nets could maybe help model inventory collection, or multiple concurrent players.

 ## My Hybrid Charts